 Closures: Anonymous Functions that can Capture their Environment

-Rust’s closures are anonymous functions that you can save in a variable or pass as arguments to other functions.
+Rust’s closures are anonymous functions you can save in a variable or pass as arguments to other functions.
 You can create the closure in one place, and then call the closure to evaluate it in a different context.
-Unlike functions, closures are allowed to capture values from the scope in which they are called.
+Unlike functions, closures are able to capture values from the scope in which they are called.
 We’re going to demonstrate how these features of closures allow for code reuse and customization of behavior.

 Creating an Abstraction of Behavior Using a Closure

-Let’s work on an example that will show a situation where storing a closure to be executed at a later time is useful.
+Let’s work on an example of a situation in which it’s useful to store a closure to be executed at a later time.
 We’ll talk about the syntax of closures, type inference, and traits along the way.

-The hypothetical situation is this: we’re working at a startup that’s making an app to generate custom exercise workout plans.
-The backend is written in Rust, and the algorithm that generates the workout plan takes into account many different factors like the app user’s age, their Body Mass Index, their preferences, their recent workouts, and an intensity number they specify.
+The hypothetical situation is this: we work at a startup that’s making an app to generate custom exercise workout plans.
+The backend is written in Rust, and the algorithm that generates the workout plan takes into account many different factors, like the app user’s age, Body Mass Index, preferences, recent workouts, and an intensity number they specify.
 The actual algorithm used isn’t important in this example; what’s important is that this calculation takes a few seconds.
-We only want to call this algorithm if we need to, and we only want to call it once, so that we aren’t making the user wait more than they need to.
-We’re going to simulate calling this hypothetical algorithm by calling the simulated_expensive_calculation function shown in Listing 13-1 instead, which will print calculating slowly..., wait for two seconds, and then return whatever number we passed in:
+We only want to call this algorithm when we need to, and only call it once, so we aren’t making the user wait more than necessary.

+We’ll simulate calling this hypothetical algorithm with the simulated_expensive_calculation function shown in Listing 13-1, which will print calculating slowly..., wait for two seconds, and then return whatever number we passed in:

 Filename: src/main.rs